 I have little to complain about because I'm still here and I didn't even pay the $25 fine imposed for my non-infraction.
 But the events of Jan 1970 made me a radical in a land where 'freedom of speech and assembly' are empty and hollow terms even on the campus of a University.
-The fear and paranoia of local Republicans shown in their massing of 100 cops to quell a small protest rally is in a large part responsible for what happened in the 70's all over the country.
-The high minded idea of FREEDOM wasn't really enjoyed in AMERICA when REPUBLICANS are in control.
+The fear and paranoia of local Republicans shown in their massing of 100 cops to quell a small protest rally is responsible for what happened in the 70's all over the country.
+The high-minded idea of FREEDOM wasn't really enjoyed in AMERICA when REPUBLICANS are in control.

 HOW NIXON USED THE MEDIA AND BILLY GRAHAM TO RAP TO THE STUDENTS AT TENNESSEE. - title by GARRY WILLS subtitle JESUS WEPT